You should avoid eating green potatoes because they are poisonous.

 You are unlikely to ingest enough solanine from eating green potatoes to do you any serious harm.

 The potato, the ultimate comfort food in Western society, has a disturbing secret.
 This trustworthy old friend so often invited to our tables can, at times, slip us a little bit of poison.

 The potato — or, rather, green versions of

 A glycoalkaloid poison found in species of the nightshade, solanine is a nerve toxin produced in the green part of the potato (the leaves, the stem, and any green spots on the skin).
-This bitter poisonous crystalline alkaloid is part of the plant's defenses against insects, disease, and predators.
-Potato leaves and stems are naturally high in glycoalkaloids, so ingestion of these parts of the plant must be avoided at all costs.
+This bitter poisonous crystalline alkaloid is part of the plant’s defenses against insects, disease, and predators.
+Potato leaves and stems are naturally high in glycoalkaloids, so ingestion of these parts of the plant should be avoided.

 Contemporary lore contains a well-traveled tale that expounds on a different danger a green potato might pose: